badalsharmaa/Automatic-Resumes-Builder/README.md

 ###### Technologies: HTML, CSS, JavaScript

-**Note** : Click the "VIEW INSTRUCTIONS" button in the editor to read usage instructions.

 #### Features
 - Resume content can be edited just like a normal document editor (cut,copy,undo etc).